Personality change: Definition

-Some aspects of the situationist perspective even suggest that all human beings are the same and that the differences we observe are simply illusory byproducts of the environment.
+Some aspects of the situationist perspective even suggest that all people are the same and that the differences observed are simply illusory byproducts of the environment.

-However, personality experts (sometimes referred to as personologists) soon integrated these inconsistencies into their conceptualization of personality.
-They modified the old, more monolithic construct by measuring how people differ across situations.
-Their new methods of personality assessment describe fluctuations in personality characteristics that are consistent and predictable for each person, based on his predispositions and the environment they are in.
+However, some personality psychologists soon integrated these inconsistencies into their conceptualization of personality.
 Some work suggests that people can adopt different levels of a personality dimension as the social situations and time of day change.

-Therefore, someone is not conscientious all of the time, but can be conscientious at work and a lot less so when they are home.
 This work also suggests that intrapersonal variations on a trait can be even larger than interpersonal variations.
 Extraversion varies more within a person than across individuals, for example.
 This work was based on individual self-ratings during the day across a long period of time.
 This allowed for researchers to assess moment-to-moment and day to day variations on personality attributes.